 SEAT Arona: Fuel consumption in l/100 km combined: 4.1 to 5.1; CO2 emissions in g/km: 106 to 115; CO2 efficiency class A–B.

-Further information on the official fuel consumption figures and the official, specific CO2 emissions of new motor vehicles is available in the ‘Guidelines on fuel consumption, CO2 emissions and electric power consumption of new motor vehicles’, available free of charge from all retail outlets and from DAT Deutsche Automobil Treuhand GmbH, Helmuth-Hirth-Str.
-1, 73760 Ostfildern-Scharnhausen, Germany (www.dat.de).
+Further information on the official fuel consumption and the official specific CO2 emissions of new cars can be found in the ‘Guide on the fuel economy, CO2 emissions and power consumption of all new passenger car models’ available free of charge at all points of sale in Germany and from DAT Deutsche Automobil Treuhand GmbH, Hellmuth-Hirth-Strasse 1, 73760 Ostfildern-Scharnhausen, Germany (www.dat.de).

-The fuel consumption and CO2 emissions of a motor vehicle and any deviations from the stated values depend not only on the efficient use of fuel by the vehicle and other factors (e.g. the choice of wheels and tyres), but are also influenced by driving style and other non-technical factors.
+A vehicle’s fuel consumption and CO2 emissions and deviations from the figures stated do not just depend on how efficiently the vehicle uses the fuel and other factors (such as wheel and tyre choice), but are also influenced by driving behaviour and other non-technical factors.